Chronology - Adaptation Committee

 regional centres and networks

 to developing country Parties and subsequently seeking input from the audience on

 if and how the establishment of a new partnership could be of added value.
 This

 technical support and guidance to Parties, responding to the COP decision 1/CP/16.

 12 May: Third Adaptation Forum, Rotterdam, the Netherlands

-Adaptation Forum took place as part of the 2016 Adaptation Futures conference in
+Adaptation Forum took place as part of the 2016 Adaptation Futures conference

-then asking the following two questions: What is needed to
+first framing and then asking the following two questions: What is needed to

 objectively review the adequacy and effectiveness of adaptation actions and the

-efficiently recognize the adaptation efforts that have
+efficiently recognize the adaptation efforts that have been undertaken by

-There was broad interest to contribute to the work of the AC on these matters and
+was broad interest to contribute to the work of the AC on these matters and

 participants were invited to provide further written inputs via email to AC@unfccc.int..